Mo-Morad/cli-calc-python/README.md

 ## 📜 Declaration

 I, Mohammed X, declare that I am the sole author of the content I add to this repository.
-I, Member 2 Name, declare that I am the sole author of the content I add to this repository.
+I, Mohamad Nour Morad, declare that I am the sole author of the content I add to this repository.
 I, Member 3 Name, declare that I am the sole author of the content I add to this repository.
-I, Member 4 Name, declare that I am the sole author of the content I add to this repository.

 ---